| CloserLook > John > John 11:8-48 |

 Why did

-Jesus pray out loud, in the presence of the mourners?
+Jesus pray out loud in the presence of the mourners?

 Well, there

-was a reason, and were not left to wonder what it was.
+was a reason, and we’re not left to wonder what it was.

-stand by I said it, that they may believe that thou hast sent me."
+I said it, that they may believe that thou hast sent me."

 At one time,

-the Pharisees had insinuated that Jesus was in league with the
+the Pharisees had insinuated that Jesus was in league with the devil.

 Remember